kavabunga/kavabunga/README.md

 Fluent in Russian and English, I am also studying Hebrew.
 My interests span technology, science, contemporary art, and culture.
 I revel in exploring specialty coffees and various brewing approaches, and I have a guilty pleasure in organizing things (a devoted user of Notion, Google Apps, etc.).

-Currently, I am engaged in diverse pet and non-commercial projects, seeking opportunities to enhance my skills in TypeScript and React, while also exploring other frameworks.
+Currently, I am engaged in diverse pet and non-commercial projects, seeking opportunities to enhance my skills in TypeScript, Next.js and React, while also exploring other tools.
 I am open to volunteering and welcome any proposals you may have.

 ### Contacts:
 email: [kavabunga@gmail.com](mailto:kavabunga@gmail.com "kavabunga@gmail.com")